MerlionSolutions/fullstack-challenge/readme.md

 ## Questions?

-Send your questions directly to dev@cubo.network or opening a issue.
+Send your questions directly to info@merlionsolutions.com or opening a issue.